Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 ASTEROIDGROUP                                      {#adv_groups}
 ------------

 In Custom Asteroids 1.3 or later, an `ASTEROIDGROUP` block may have a field called `refPlane`.
 This field contains the name of a reference frame defined in a `CustomAsteroidPlanes` section (which need not be in the same file).
 All orbits will be created relative to that reference frame.
-If the `refPlane` field is ommitted, orbits will use the default reference frame.
+If the `refPlane` field is omitted, orbits will use the default reference frame.

 Each `ASTEROIDGROUP` block can have up to eight parameters, six of which correspond to orbital elements:
 * `orbitSize`: one of three parameters describing the size of the orbit, in meters.
 This is the